kwabenasapong/openpldoc/manual/source/projector.rst

 Adding a Projector
 ------------------

-To add a new projector, click on the "Add new projector" icon on the Projector Manager tab bar.
+To add a new projector, click on the :guilabel:`Add New Projector` icon on the Projector Manager tab bar.
 You will be given an input dialog box like the below image.

 |projector_add_new|